-- IRIX NetWorker release 4.2.5 or later must be installed on the storage management server. - NetWorker client software, release 4.2.5 or greater, must be installed on the system running OnLine Dynamic Server.
-If the NetWorker software is not installed, refer to the IRIX NetWorker Installation Guide for instructions.
+- IRIX NetWorker Power Edition must be installed on the storage management server. - Up-to-date NetWorker client software must be installed on the system running OnLine Dynamic Server.
+If the NetWorker client software is not installed, refer to the IRIX NetWorker Installation Guide for instructions.